Los Alamos National Laboratory: Safety management

 In August 2011, the close placement of eight plutonium rods for a photo nearly led to a criticality incident.
 The photo shoot, which was directed by the laboratory's management, was one of several factors relating to unsafe management practices that led to the departure of 12 of the lab's 14 safety staff.
 The criticality incident was one of several that led the Department of Energy to seek alternative bids to manage the laboratory after the 2018 expiration of the LANS contract.

 The lab was penalized with a $57 million reduction in its 2014 budget over the February 14, 2014, accident at the Waste Isolation Pilot Plant for which it was partly responsible.

 In August 2017, the improper storage of plutonium metal could have triggered a criticality accident, and subsequently staff failed to declare the failure as required by procedure.

 LANL surveys the air, soil, sediment, groundwater, and surface water surrounding the Laboratory to ensure that contaminants from these operations do not pose problems to workers or the public.
 LANL contracted with Locus Technologies to build its Intellus NM database to make the results of environmental monitoring activities accessible to the public.

+Estimates vary on the number of deaths that would result if plutonium were to escape the facility.
+The Department of State has estimated that one kilogram escaping would result in nine deaths, however a 2026 study led by Sébastien Philippe suggests that it would result in as many as one thousand deaths.